-Then see if any of those steps can be automated.
+Fourth, see if any of those steps can be automated.
 Automate what you can.

-Then, assign as much of it as you can to someone else.
+Fifth, assign as much of it as you can to someone else.

 Start with the marketing workflow above, if you haven’t already.

-Using the example above, once you’ve got your blogging & FB posting workflow in place and it’s going like gangbusters, then you can add another social media platform.
+Once you’ve got your blogging & FB posting workflow in place and it’s going like gangbusters, then you can add another social media platform.
 Let’s say Instagram.
 You can then incorporate Instagram into your already optimized marketing workflow.

-Pretty soon, you'll have a streamlined marketing system that increases your profit and decreases the time you spend on marketing.
+Pretty soon, you'll have a streamlined marketing system that increases your profit.
+And decreases the time you spend on marketing.

 Note: You don’t have to do this in the order I've demonstrated.